 A polyphase system is means of distributing alternating current electrical power.
 Polyphase systems have three or more energized electrical conductors carrying alternating currents with a definite time offset between the voltage waves in each conductor.
 Polyphase systems are particularly useful for transmitting power to electric motors.
 The most common example is the three-phase power system used for most industrial applications.

-Residences and small businesses are usually supplied with a single phase taken from one of the three utility phases.
+Residences and small businesses are usually supplied with a single-phase taken from one of the three utility phases.
 Individual customers are distributed among the three phases to balance the loads.
-Single-phase loads such as lighting may be connected from an energized phase to the circuit neutral, allowing the load in a large building to be balanced over the three supply phases.
-The phase offset of the line-to-neutral voltages is 120 degrees; the voltage between any two live wires is always √3 times between a live and neutral wire.
-See the article Mains power systems for a list of single-phase distribution voltages around the world; the three-phase line-to-line voltage will be √3 times these values.
+Single-phase loads — such as lighting — may be connected from an energized phase to the circuit neutral, allowing the load in a large building to be balanced over the three supply phases.
+The phase offset of the line-to-neutral voltages is 120 degrees.
+The voltage between any two live wires is always v3 times between a live and neutral wire.